Carter Ham: Military career

 Returning from Iraq, Ham served as the deputy director for regional operations, J-3, on The Joint Staff.
 Ham assumed command of the 1st Infantry Division at Fort Riley, Kansas, in August 2006 and served as the commanding general until July 2007, returning to The Joint Staff as director for operations, J-3.
-On August 28, 2008, Ham became the 34th COMMANDER of the United States Army Europe headquartered at Campbell Barracks, Heidelberg, Germany.
+On 28 August 2008, Ham became the 34th Commanding General of the United States Army Europe headquartered at Campbell Barracks, Heidelberg, Germany.
 In 2010, Ham served as co-chair for the comprehensive review of issues associated with the repeal of the "Don't ask, don't tell" policy.

-The United States Senate, confirmed Ham's nomination to become the next Commander of United States Africa Command, headquartered at Kelley Barracks, Stuttgart, Germany, in November 2010.
-He assumed the post on March 8, 2011.
+The United States Senate, confirmed Ham's nomination to become the next Commanding General of United States Africa Command, headquartered at Kelley Barracks, Stuttgart, Germany, in November 2010.
+He assumed the post on 8 March 2011.

 Ham was in command of United States forces enforcing the Libyan no-fly zone, along with Admiral Samuel J. Locklear.
-Described as "in charge of the coalition effort", Ham on March 21, 2011, said, "there would be coalition airstrikes on Colonel Qaddafi's mobile air defenses and that some 80 sorties – only half of them by the United States – had been flown on Monday."
+Described as "in charge of the coalition effort", Ham on 21 March 2011, said, "there would be coalition airstrikes on Colonel Qaddafi's mobile air defenses and that some 80 sorties – only half of them by the United States – had been flown on Monday."
 Admiral Locklear, aboard the flagship Mount Whitney, had tactical command of the Operation Odyssey Dawn joint taskforce.
 Ham also said he had "full authority to attack the regime's forces if they refused to comply with President Barack Obama's demands that they pull back from Ajdabiya, Misrata and Zawiya," according to one report.
 Earlier, he said that the United States was not working with the Libyan rebels.
 "Our mission is not to support any opposition forces," Ham said by video feed to the Pentagon from his headquarters in Stuttgart.

-Ham was in overall command of military forces when the September 11, 2012, terrorist attacks were launched on the American consulate and CIA annex in Benghazi, Libya.
+Ham was in overall command of military forces when the 11 September 2012, terrorist attacks were launched on the American consulate and CIA annex in Benghazi, Libya.
 According to his June 2013 Congressional testimony, Ham chose not to deploy close air support during the attack, based on a lack of situational awareness about the circumstances on the ground.
 He denied the allegation by some Republicans that President Barack Obama or others in Obama's administration had ordered him to "stand down" a planned rescue mission that was ready to deploy.

 After a 24-month tour of duty as Commander Africa Command, Ham was succeeded by General David M. Rodriguez.
 General Ham retired in June 2013.